 ICNL’s resources and information on Kenya.

-ICNL provides comments on proposed legislation that impacts freedom of expression, association, and assembly such as the Information and Communications (Amendment) Bill, 2019, and specific legal measures introduced by the government in response to COVID.
-We actively engage the Civil Society Protection Platform, the Civil Society Reference Group, and other partners on diverse civic space issues.
-Recently, we started a new program to support local organizations shift the legal and policy landscape.
+ICNL provides comments on proposed legislation that impacts freedom of expression, association, and assembly such as the Information and Communications (Amendment) Bill, 2019 and specific legal measures introduced by government in response to Covid-19.
+ICNL actively engages the Civil Society Protection Platform, the Civil Society Reference Group and other partners on diverse civic space issues and recently commenced a new program to support local CSOs in shifting the legal and policy landscape.

 Global Grantmaking Country Notes